 Kevin left school and joined the Army in September 1987 age 16 as a Junior Soldier in the Royal Anglian Regiment Part of The Queens Division.
 He was based at the Junior Infantry Battalion in Shorncliffe.
 He left in December of the same year due to injury and hoped to re-enlist sometime in the future.

 He became a Sergeant Instructor with Lancashire Army Cadet Force, affiliated to the King’s Own Royal Border Regiment and the Queens Lancashire Regiment in 1993.
-Kevin had a short spell as paint sprayer in the RAF until 1999 when he started experiencing breathing difficulties and developed industrial asthma, due to the paints and other toxic substances that were used.
+Kevin spent three and a half years (from 1999 – 2002) as paint sprayer in the RAF.
+He started experiencing breathing difficulties and developed industrial asthma, due to the paints and other toxic substances that were used.

 “I get frequent panic attacks.
 I hate loud or sudden noises, confrontation, tiredness or being put in difficult situations as these all set off my irregular heartbeats, which can last for days.”
 He said.